CivicActions/ssp-toolkit/docs/ssp.md

 ##### CivicActions

 CivicActions ensures that audit logs are created, stored and maintained.
-Developers who have been assigned as members of the CivicActions Security Team are the only CivicActions personnel with logical permission to access and review audit logs.
+Developers who have been assigned as members of the CivicActions' Security Office are the only CivicActions personnel with logical permission to access and review audit logs.

 ### AU-11: Audit Record Retention